-As always, I would like to conclude by recognising the hard work and dedication shown by the Council's s151 Officer and his finance team throughout the year.
+As always, I would like to conclude by recognising the hard work and dedication shown by the Council's finance team throughout the year.
 Along with colleagues across the Council, they have worked diligently to support the provision of essential Council services during these difficult and testing times.